 Located in Keswick, the home of the first pencil, visitors enter this museum through a replica graphite mine which would have served as the source of the pencil industry over three centuries ago.
 A journey of graphite and pencil discovery from its humble beginnings as a cottage industry to modern day production.

 Discover our secret WW2 pencils with hidden maps; one of the largest colour pencils in the world measuring almost 8 metres; The Queen's diamond Jubilee pencil; miniature pencil sculptures; and much much more!

 We also have a Derwent Fine Art retail shop, run art workshops and there is a coffee shop with free wi-fi.
-A great day-out for the family and we look forward to welcoming you back from the 26th May, 2017.
+A great day-out for the family and we look forward to welcoming you.

 The Derwent Pencil Museum